 TRS does not determine eligibility for participation in the plan and does not provide information or forms required for enrollment in the plan.
-Please visit the Human Resources Administration link at www.doas.ga.gov for additional information.
+Please visit the GaBreeze website at www.GaBreeze.ga.gov to review available coverage and options or call the Benefits Center at 877-342-7339 for further assistance.